DJackson-BlueTeam/Portfolio/SOC/SOC Challenges/BoogeyMan3/BoogeyMan3.md

 Answer: WKSTN-1327

 12. Using the malicious command executed by the attacker from the first machine to move laterally, what is the process name of the malicious command executed on the second compromised machine?
-- While remaining in the same filter, we can add rows parent.process.name and observe the parent process of the attack in the new machine the attacker had accessed.
+- While remaining in the same filter "powershell.exe and files*", we can add rows parent.process.name and observe the parent process of the attack in the new machine the attacker had accessed.

 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/a515384cb2146cabbd949753aadcfe3383f76099/SOC/SOC%20Challenges/BoogeyMan3/BoogeyMan3%20Img/406.png)